swiftlang/swift-evolution/proposals/0252-callable.md

 [1, 2, 3].map(add1.call) // => [2, 3, 4]
 ```

-When a type has both an instance method named "call" and a `call` member with the exact same type signature, a redeclaration error is emitted.
+When a type has both an instance method named "call" and a `call` member with the exact same type signature, a redeclaration error is produced.

 ```swift
 struct S {